 Wonder has spread kindness in classrooms and communities across the country and inspired the Choose Kind anti-bullying initiative.
 This gem is a perfect pick to bring together both young readers and adults, and to inspire meaningful conversations about bullying, friendship, courage, and compassion.

 Jacqueline Woodson is the 2018-2019 National Ambassador for Young People’s Literature.
 She received the 2018 Astrid Lindgren Memorial Award and the 2018 Laura Ingalls Wilder Award, and is the 2014 National Book Award Winner for her New York Times bestselling memoir Brown Girl Dreaming, which was also a recipient of the Coretta Scott King Award, a Newbery Honor, the NAACP Image Award and a Sibert Honor.
 In 2015, Woodson was named the Young People's Poet Laureate by the Poetry Foundation.
 Her recent adult book, Another Brooklyn, was a National Book Award finalist.
 She is the author of more than two dozen award-winning books for young adults, middle graders and children; among her many accolades, she is a four-time Newbery Honor winner, a four-time National Book Award finalist, and a two-time Coretta Scott King Award winner.
 Her books include The Other Side, Each Kindness, Caldecott Honor book Coming On Home Soon; Newbery Honor winners Feathers, Show Way, and After Tupac and D Foster; and Miracle's Boys, which received the LA Times Book Prize and the Coretta Scott King Award.
-Jacqueline is also the recipient of the Margaret A. Edwards Award for lifetime achievement for her contributions to young adult literature and the winner of the Jane Addams Children's Book Award, and was the 2013 United States nominee for the Hans Christian Andersen Award.
+Jacqueline is also the recipient of the Margaret A. Edwards Award for lifetime achievement for her contributions to young adult literature and the winner of the Jane Addams Children's Book Award.
 She lives with her family in Brooklyn, New York.